-Easy Dutch Apple Loaf is the perfect dessert loaf or snack.
-A delicious combination of cinnamon and apples makes this an easy sweet bread for Fall.
+Easy Dutch Apple Bread is the perfect apple bread that can be served for dessert or as a snack.
+A delicious combination of cinnamon and apples makes this an easy quick bread for Fall.

 If someone asked me to pick a favourite spice for cooking without a doubt I would pick oregano, now if you asked me the same question about baking no problem on that one either, I choose cinnamon.